prisamuel/goberry/README.md

 ### SERVICE DISCOVERY

 The goconsul.json file is present to hook up to a package being built to plug into [consul](https://www.consul.io)

+### METRICS

+This codebase provides low level metrics using the built-in expvar package.
+Simply navigate to /debug/vars to see basic memory allocation and stack use information.